AP Source: Trump considering head of VA medical association

 WASHINGTON (AP) — The White House is considering the head of a veterans’ medical association as it reviews potential candidates to lead the Department of Veterans Affairs.

-Dr. Samuel Spagnolo (Spag-NO-LO) is a George Washington University Medical School professor and the president of the National Association of Veterans Affairs Physicians and Dentists.

-He’s expected to meet with White House officials next week about the VA vacancy.
-That’s according to a White House official familiar with the plans who spoke on condition of anonymity to describe internal discussions.
+A White House official said Dr. Samuel Spagnolo, the president of the National Association of Veterans Affairs Physicians and Dentists, plans to meet with White House staff next week about the VA vacancy.
+The official spoke on condition of anonymity to describe internal deliberations.

 President Donald Trump is seeking a nominee to lead the VA after White House physician Dr. Ronny Jackson withdrew his nomination for the post.